 In addition to the above, you should consider some of the following factors:

-Major Focus - How much a school focuses on parks, recreation and leisure studies students vs. other majors.
+- Major Focus - How much a school focuses on parks, recreation & leisure studies students vs. other majors.

-Major Demand - How many other parks, recreation and leisure studies students want to attend this school to pursue a bachelor's degree.
+- Major Demand - How many other parks, recreation & leisure studies students want to attend this school to pursue a bachelor's degree.

-Student Debt - How much debt parks, recreation and leisure studies students go into to obtain their bachelor's degree and how well they are able to pay back that debt.
+- Student Debt - How much debt parks, recreation & leisure studies students go into to obtain their bachelor's degree and how well they are able to pay back that debt.

-Accreditation - Whether a school is regionally accredited and/or accredited by a recognized parks, recreation and leisure studies related body.
+- Accreditation - Whether a school is regionally accredited and/or accredited by a recognized parks, recreation & leisure studies related body.

-Our complete ranking methodology documents in more detail how we consider these factors to identify the best colleges for parks, recreation and leisure studies students working on their bachelor's degree.
+Our complete ranking methodology documents in more detail how we consider these factors to identify the best schools for parks, recreation & leisure studies students working on their bachelor's degree.

 More Ways to Rank Parks, Recreation & Leisure Studies Schools